Bikashyadav8848/Faltu-codes/README.md

-# Faltu-ocdes
+# Faltu-codes
-Thee is only unnessary codes
+There is only unnessary codes